renpy/renpy/sphinx/source/testcases.rst

 -----------------
 ..
-    alias for the click statement, giving it a target do something if/when the pattern is not found instead of just blocking
+    alias for the click statement, giving it a target raises an exception if the pattern is not found

 ..
     Their readiness condition (for type, move, clock and string) : it is ready if a pattern is not provided,